reinvantveer/68KatyClone/README.md

 The [KiCad](KiCad) folder contains a work-in-progress translation of the schematics from Steve Chamberlin.
 I'm working on a board but at the moment it's not working.
 So use at your own peril.

 # Software
+## ROM image
 The [ROM](Software/ROM) folder contains the ROM image: the monitor program and the Linux image.
 Send it to the ROM using a ROM programmer, I used a [TL866II plus](https://www.aliexpress.com/item/32963724045.html)

+## GAL image
+The [GAL/68katy](Software/GAL/68katy) folder contains the .jed compiled image.
+Send it to the GAL using a GAL-compatible ROM programmer, I used a [TL866II plus](https://www.aliexpress.com/item/32963724045.html)